- Tues 25th to Thursday 27th August, 2020

 - Mostly working outside by the river Dever, spacious studio with social distancing, separate entrance and exit, class limited to 8 people.

-At Hampshire Art studio we are delighted to welcome Katie Sollohub, First Prize winner of the 2020 Derwent Drawing Prize, announced in April this year.
-This is a deserving accolade for her ongoing commitment to her work, through exploratory practice.
-Join her on this River Retreat Drawing Workshop and share her excitement and enthusiasm for drawing.
+At Hampshire Art studio we are delighted to welcome Katie Sollohub, First Prize winner of the prestigious 2020 Derwent Drawing Prize, announced in April this year.

 Give yourself time to draw, drawing time, as the river passes; observe ripples of light on water, feel the cold depth, the movement, the flickering colour in reflections, the world above and below the surface, the bends and twists of the river.

-Spend 3 days in this idyllic riverside studio, as close to the water’s edge as you could be.
-You will be able to work inside and out, with plenty of space.
+Spend three days at this idyllic riverside studio, as close to the water’s edge as you could be.
 Sitting, watching, listening, reflecting, writing, drawing – in quiet contemplation, responding to all the senses.
+With plenty of space, you will be able to work inside the studio, and out on the riverbank.

 During the course you can expect to fill a concertina sketchbook, inspired by the river, full of ideas for you to take away as a finished piece, or as a source of inspiration for your own work in the future.
 You will also be making a series of larger A1/A2 drawings and mixed media studies where you can really experiment, dare to be big and bold.